vega/vega-lite/site/docs/transform/timeunit.md

 <span class="vl-example" data-name="time_output_utc_scale"></span>

-Do **not** use UTC time unit and the UTC scale type at the same time since that will cause Vega-Lite to shift the output time twice.
+Do **not** use UTC time unit and the UTC scale type at the same time since that will cause Vegemite to shift the output time twice.